-- Check: Check for errors on the SD card. - Repair: Repair errors in the file system. - Format: Format the SD card to change the file system and erase all data.
-You can only format the SD card to the ext4 file system.
-You need a third-party ext4 driver or application to access the file system from Windows®. - Encrypt: Use this tool to format the SD card and enable encryption.
-This erases all data stored on the SD card.
-Any new data you store on the SD card will be encrypted. - Decrypt: Use this tool to format the SD card without encryption.
-This erases all data stored on the SD card.
-Any new data you store on the SD card will not be encrypted. - Change password: Change the password required to encrypt the SD card.
+- Check: Check for errors on the SD card.
+This only works for the ext4 file system. - Repair: Repair errors in the ext4 file system.
+To repair an SD card with the VFAT file system, eject the SD card, insert it in a computer, and perform a disk repair. - Format: Format the SD card, for example, when you need to change the file system or quickly erase all data.
+VFAT and ext4 are the two available file system options.
+The recommended format is ext4, due to its resilience against data loss if the card is ejected or if there is an abrupt power loss.
+However, you need a third-party ext4 driver or application to access the file system from Windows®. - Encrypt: Use this tool to format the SD card and enable encryption.
+Encrypt deletes all data stored on the SD card.
+After using Encrypt, the data that's stored on the SD card is protected using encryption. - Decrypt: Use this tool to format the SD card without encryption.
+Decrypt deletes all data stored on the SD card.
+After using Decrypt, the data that's stored on the SD card is not protected using encryption. - Change password: Change the password required to encrypt the SD card.